TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/REALIZE_NOTES.md

   * Reason: grammatical issue with "is" auxiliary verb and unification of "matching with predicate" and "satisfies the predicate" to second one.
   * Migration: replacing to new name only.
+* The function **getIndexesOfArrayElementsWhichSatisfiesToPredicate** has been renamed to **getIndexesOfArrayElementsWhichSatisfiesThePredicate**
+  * Reason: idiomatic issue ("satisfies the N" is more correct than "satisfies to N")
+  * Migration: replacing to new name only.
 * The function **getIndexOfArrayElementByPredicate** has been renamed to **getIndexOfArrayElementIfSuchElementIsExactlyOne** and upgraded.
   * Reason: native analogue [**Array.prototype.findIndex**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex)